Mathématique: Chapter 5

 He was hearing a continuous tone.

-“I have invented a fantastic cocktail, if I do say so myself.
+“I’ve invented a fantastic cocktail, if I do say so myself.
 SG-1 loves it.
-And, between you and me, they can be a very critical bunch.”
+Between you and me, they can be a critical bunch.”

 She stood, and, somehow, that made it easier for him to sit and lean against the cabinets.
 He watched her fill two glasses with water.
 As far as mixed drinks went, he’d seen more auspicious beginnings.

 “Fortunately for you, I did Colonel Young’s shopping.
-We therefore have all the required ingredients.”
+We have all the required ingredients.”
 She put the glasses of water in the microwave.

-“Yes,” he said.
+“Yes,” he admitted.

-“I have read a great deal of literature on the subject,” Vala replied primly.
-She put a box of chamomile tea on the counter.
+“Very forthright of you gorgeous; I respect that.
+But let me assure you that I’ve read a great deal of literature on the subject.”
+Vala put a box of chamomile tea on the counter.
 “In some of your most widely circulated publications.”

 He tried to place it, but came up blank.

-“You really should not make tea in a microwave,” he informed her.
+“Y’really shouldn’t make tea in a microwave,” he informed her.

 “So Daniel insists.
-But I like microwaves.”
+But I adore microwaves.”

 He was hearing a continuous tone.

-“It’s awfully hot out there, gorgeous.”
+“Awfully hot out there, gorgeous.”

-She reached over to lever up the window.
+She levered up the window.

 “No problem.”